Price Pass-Through of Austria's Single-Use Plastics Producer Charges: Evidence from Retail Offer Spells: Introduction

 \section{Introduction}

-On EU beaches, plastics account for \textbf{80--85\%} of litter items; \textbf{about half of those plastic items are single-use plastics} \citep{eu2019sup}.
-Cities and towns carry much of this load.
-Street sweeping and waste collection tied to plastic trash run into billions of euros each year, costs often shouldered by the public purse \citep{eu2019sup}.
+Single-use plastics (SUPs) litter beaches, waterways, and public spaces extensively.
+On EU beaches alone, plastics account for around 80--85 percent of collected litter items, about half of which are single-use products \citep{eu2019sup}.
+Street cleaning and waste collection tied to plastic debris cost municipalities billions of euros annually---costs that, absent regulation, are largely absorbed by the public purse.
+Environmental policy redirects part of that burden back to producers and consumers through charges, reporting obligations, and extended producer responsibility (EPR), pushing market prices closer to social costs \citep{fullerton2001environmental}.

-\textbf{COVID-19 confounding.} The COVID-19 pandemic and its recovery phase generated broad supply and demand shocks and generalized inflation.
-To avoid mistaking those shifts for policy effects, we stress---and revisit across sections---that \textbf{proper control groups} are crucial and that \textbf{controls that are not direct substitutes} for treated SUP items are, in general, better during such periods.
-Environmental policy internalizes these external costs through taxes, fees, and producer responsibility so that buyers and sellers face closer-to-social prices \citep{fullerton2001environmental}.
-Under imperfect competition, the degree of price pass-through depends on demand curvature, cost shares, and market conduct \citep{weyl2013passthrough}.
-Evidence from excise and sales taxes shows that pass-through to retail prices is often substantial \citep{marion2011fueltax,besley1999salestax}, and small levies on plastic bags have produced large consumption responses \citep{convery2007irish,homonoff2018bags}.
-Deposit--refund systems are a related design used to curb litter and improve collection \citep{walls2011drs}.

-Member states in the EU moved on several fronts after Directive (EU) 2019/904: bans for selected items, labels, and producer responsibility rules \citep{eu2019sup}.
-Austria and Germany implemented different but comparable schemes that finance clean-up and reporting.
-This paper asks a narrow question inside that broader effort: do these upstream charges reach the shelf?
-If so, relative prices should move in favor of non-SUP alternatives.

-We use monthly price data for items linked to SUP rules and close comparators outside those rules in both Austria and Germany.
-The design is an event study with product and retailer fixed effects.